void-stack/VMAttack/README.md

 The most popular obfuscators used by malware authors include Eazfuscator.NET, .Net Reactor, VMProtect, Agile, and ConfuserEX KoiVM.
 These obfuscators use techniques such as string encryption, control flow obfuscation, and code virtualization to make code more difficult to understand.

 However, some of these obfuscators are not foolproof and can be defeated by skilled security researchers.Therefore, it's important for security researchers to remain vigilant and employ appropriate countermeasures to detect and identify malware that uses commercial obfuscators.

+## Dependencies

+This project is using the following dependencies:
+- [Echo Framework](https://github.com/Washi1337/Echo): an experimental .NET assembly editor and manipulation framework
+- [AsmResolver](https://github.com/Washi1337/AsmResolver): a library that provides a complete set of tools to read and modify .NET assemblies, including a fully-featured CIL (Common Intermediate Language) assembler and disassembler.
+- [UseEveryOpCode](https://github.com/0xInception/UseEveryOpCode): a .NET assembly that contains a single method that uses every CIL opcode, which can be useful for testing and experimentation purposes.

 ## 💵 Want to support?
 - Donate BTC at `bc1q048wrqztka5x2syt9mtj68uuf73vqry60s38vf`